netcinematics/AI_PHI/DOCS/aDistructUs.md

 A key aspect of this apparent cosmic tyrant - is the nature of its TENTACLES.
 They appear to dissolve the atoms of everything they touch.

-### Through time and size.
+#### Through time and size.

 But there is more.
 The tentacles ooze through TIME at different speeds.

-Think of a galactic tentacle, pulling two galaxies to collide.
+Think of a galactic tentacles, pulling two galaxies to collide.
 Or a planetary tentacle, crushing a planet with forces like heat, cold and poison.

-###
+#### Social_Tentacles

+Amazingly, the force decends to Earth as Terrestrial_Tentacles.

+Across our eons of evolution.
+The tentacles represent the limit of our cognitive VIEWZ, and the impetus of our puzzling self-distruction.

+Then on a daily basis, the gooey oozing concepts - extend from_mind_to_mind, as Social_Tentacle

+#### BIO_Tentacle

+Beneath the Social Tentacle, lurks highly contagious bio tentacles, emotional_tentacles, and generational_tentacles.
+But those are still unexplored, and to be detailed elsewhere.